German language: Multiple infinitives

 The order at the end of such strings is subject to variation, but the second one in the last example is unusual.

 Vocabulary

 Most German vocabulary is derived from the Germanic branch of the Indo-European language family.
-However, there is a significant amount of loanwords from other languages, in particular Latin, Greek, Italian, French, and most recently English.
+However, there is a significant number of loanwords from other languages, in particular Latin, Greek, Italian, French, and most recently English.
 In the early 19th century, Joachim Heinrich Campe estimated that one fifth of the total German vocabulary was of French or Latin origin.